jfnavarro/duplexseq/README.md

 # Notes
 - UMIs must be located at the beginning of the reads (0 position)
 - Different filters can be applied when creating the consensus reads (check --help)
+- This project is far from being optimal from an engineering point of view, create_consensus.py relies on dictionaries which makes it fast but not memmory efficient.
+One possible trick to decrease memory comsuption is to split the mapped BAM file by chromosome and process these separetely.
+The resulting files can be merged into a single file.

 # Requirements
 * Python 3